-The missed opportunity of a tiny, tidy life
+Resist… the temptation to hide away in a tiny home

-“Meet your neighbors” should be a rather benign request.
-You share many trappings of your life with them, after all: A street, a building stairwell, a bodega where you see each other buying the exact same flavor of taquitos at two in the morning.
-See!
-You have so much in common.
+I never expected that the most controversial piece of green living advice I could deliver would be: “Meet your neighbors.”
+After all, you and your neighbors have so much in common!
+You share a street, a building stairwell, a bodega where you each buy the exact same flavor of taquitos at 2 a.m.

-Recent reader responses to this very suggestion revealed its perceived outrageousness.
-They covered a remarkable variety of objections: claims of being too shy, accusations that yours truly is a “Cheeto follower,” and the colorful declaration that “my neighbor can go pound sand” (which I had to Google).
+But when I made that suggestion in my recent 21-Day Apathy Detox — designed to coax people back out into the world after a malaise-inducing election — a significant portion of Grist’s readership yelled into their keyboards.
+Their objections ranged from claims of being too shy to accusations that yours truly is a “Cheeto follower,” and included the colorful declaration that “my neighbor can go pound sand” (which I had to Google).

-Getting to know your neighbors was a necessary early step in my Apathy Detox, which was designed to remedy political malaise by bettering one’s community.
-But the ensuing disdain for befriending, well, strangers resurrected a haunting suspicion I first felt when reporting on the tiny, off-the-grid house obsession a few years ago: that the pursuit of a sustainable life has become an exercise in looking inward.
-What can you do in your own life, within the confines of your own home?
+I included neighbor-cultivating in the inaugural Ask Umbra civic action guide for a very simple reason: Experts told me that it’s impossible to improve your community without being a part of it.
+But reader disdain for the idea resurrected a haunting suspicion I first felt when reporting on the tiny, off-the-grid house obsession a few years ago: that the pursuit of a sustainable life has become an exercise in looking inward.

-This inclination appeals to a sense of control: With each fresh failure to address a crisis as looming and unfathomable as climate change, the urge to turn inward is amplified.
-A deeply polarized culture fosters mistrust and magnifies differences.
-It’s so much easier, after all, to arrange the particulars of your own life.
-(In these unruly times, it’s no coincidence that Japanese minimalist Marie Kondo’s The Life-Changing Magic of Tidying Up, a guide to shedding the out-of-control sprawl of your life, has occupied a space on the New York Times Bestsellers List for the past 125 weeks.)
-This obsession with individual actions, relatively minor life tweaks, is evident in the questions I get from readers.
+Too often, it seems that the question we seek to answer is: What can you do to be more sustainable and responsible in your own life, within the confines of your own home?
+This preoccupation with individual actions, which really amount to relatively minor life tweaks, is evident in the queries I get from readers.

-Perhaps you are frightened by the world right now — by the slow fading of a familiar planet, by the toxic hatred that seems to seep into any political disagreement.
-But what if that fear, that turning off of the world, makes all of its problems so much worse?
+It’s certainly appealing to focus on yourself in the face of a deeply polarized culture and polluted planet.
+But what if turning away from the world makes all of its problems so much worse?

-Turning away from the world to improve oneself is a major theme in investigative journalist Mark Sundeen’s new book, The Unsettlers, coincidentally released within days of Trump’s inauguration (“Bad for America, good for my book,” he quips).
+That corresponds to a major theme in investigative journalist Mark Sundeen’s new book, The Unsettlers, coincidentally released within days of Trump’s inauguration (“Bad for America, good for my book,” he quips).
 Sundeen follows three different families as they chose to go back to the land — to varying degrees — in the name of living more sustainably and more meaningfully.

 What Sundeen finds is that “off grid” tends more toward aspiration than reality, even for hardcore homesteaders.
 “After meeting quite a few of them, I realized that most off-grid people were still enjoying the benefits of the global economy, which is to say they were telecommuting or car commuting,” he tells me.
 “They still have access to wealth, but they had put themselves in a place where they didn’t have to see any pollution or crowding or any racial inequity.”